Sacré-Coeur-de-Jésus

 Sacré-Cœur-de-Jésus (/fr/) is a parish municipality located in Les Appalaches Regional County Municipality in the Chaudière-Appalaches region of Quebec, Canada.
 Its population was 536 as of the 2021 Canadian census.

 The municipality of East Broughton forms an enclave in the territory of Sacré-Cœur-de-Jésus.

 History

 English settlers arrived in 1820.
 In 1871, the Parish of Sacré-Cœur-de-Jésus was founded.
 In 1881, the Quebec Central Railway was completed, resulting in increased development of the area.

 Although a municipal organization was set up in 1889 and its first mayor elected in 1890, it wasn't until 1902 that the Parish Municipality of Sacré-Cœur-de-Jésus was officially approved.

 Over time, several other municipalities split off from Sacré-Cœur-de-Jésus: East Broughton in 1908, Sainte-Clotilde-de-Beauce in 1938, and East Broughton Station in 1954.

 Demographics

+Population

 In the 2021 Census of Population conducted by Statistics Canada, Sacré-Coeur-de-Jésus had a population of 536 living in 223 of its 277 total private dwellings, a change of from its 2016 population of 521.
 With a land area of 104.73 km2, it had a population density of in 2021.